 Stefan Darabus is regional operations director for Hope and Homes for Children in Central and Southern Europe.

-In March 1999, Hope and Homes for Children closed its first orphanage, a baby facility in Romania; in June this year we closed our one hundredth institution, an orphanage in Rwanda.
+In March 1999, Hope and Homes for Children closed its first orphanage, a baby facility in Romania; in June 2017 we closed our one hundredth institution, an orphanage in Rwanda.
 Of course this event marks an important milestone on our journey towards a world in which children no longer suffer institutional care, but the number itself is largely symbolic.
 In reality, each of those one hundred closures acts as a powerful catalyst for child protection reform on a much wider scale.
 (In July 2018, we closed our 108th orphanage (Moldova)).

 I like to think about orphanage closures in terms of the butterfly effect; the idea that small changes can lead to much larger ones, that a butterfly fluttering its wings on one continent might eventually result in a hurricane on another.
 What Hope and Homes for Children works to achieve is not just the closure of single institutions.
 Our goal is to be the catalyst for a fundamental shift away from systems that rely on abusive institutions to systems which respect children as individuals and offer those children the love and protection of a family.